IgorSokoloff/mipt_coursera_supervised_learning/README.md

-# coursera_supervised_learning
+# mipt_coursera_supervised_learning

-Here I store lecture slides and homeworks related to the course on coursera which I had on the 5th term at MIPT.
+Here I store lecture slides and homeworks related to the course on Coursera which I had during the 3rd year (5th semester) at MIPT.
 Link to the course: https://bit.ly/2w1N86f